Adding a Protocol¶

 template<class T>

-void randomBnd(T &res, const bigint &B, bool positive = true)
+void randomBnd(T &res, const bigint &B, bool positive = true)¶ Random integer in

 Random 64-bit integer.